 Turn in, Cross over the bridge and follow the Signs.
 The caves are about 2km up a scenic winding road.

 For elderly or disabled guests please use the upper car park as this provides wheel chair access via the fish spa.

-For a fish pedicure the before and after feeling may be the same as your usual foot therapy.
-However, the initial stage differs.
-Instead of a pumice stone sloughing off your calluses, fish nibble it off to give you soft feet with exposed new skin.
+Most traditional spas use a loofah or a pumice stone to exfoliate feet and get rid of dead skin but for a fish pedicure Instead of a pumice stone sloughing off your calluses, fish nibble it off to give you soft feet with exposed new skin.

 We are not saying its better than a full pedicure at a traditional spa, but its certainly more fun.

 The Sabie Waterfalls Route – Cinderella to the Blyde River Canyon and its incredible cliffs and views – is well worth taking time to do.
 And Mac Mac Falls is one of them.